-- the amount you can save into your pension and claim back tax on - the amount you can save into your pension before you have to pay tax.
-This is known as the Annual Allowance.
-Contributions made by you, by your employer or made on your behalf by someone else all count towards this allowance which is currently £40,000.
+the amount you can save into your pension before you have to pay tax.
+This is known as the annual allowance.
+Contributions made by you, by your employer or made on your behalf by someone else all count towards this allowance which is currently £60,000.